robertmc0/modules-test/modules/api-management/service/README.md

 ## Description

-This module deploys API Management and integrates application insights as the default logger for APIs.
+This module performs the following

+- Creates Microsoft.APIManagement service resource.
+- Links the provided application insights instance to the service.
+- Creates a default logger for all APIs which point to application insights.
+- Applys a lock to the API Management service if the lock is specified.

 ## Parameters